Zzzyii/ELEC0138-Group-R/README.md

 Click on the home screen plug-in, you will be able to see the status of the current visit to the site, and can view and clearly detect the history.
 ![v3 - frame at 0m54s](https://github.com/Zzzyii/ELEC0138-Group-R/assets/85960806/550c2f4c-f43b-4d9e-a7da-5f4abbb505c3)![v3 - frame at 1m20s](https://github.com/Zzzyii/ELEC0138-Group-R/assets/85960806/e4e7a348-11e5-42ae-bf9e-6aafb0c75ce1)

+# SQL Injection
+## Overview
+In the face of rising cyber threats, especially SQL injection attacks, it has become critical to ensure the security and integrity of data.
+SQL injection is a common at-tack technique where attackers manipulate database operations by injecting malicious SQL commands.
+To deal with this situation, we have designed and implemented an efficient defence system that maintains operational security by using prepared statements to protect database interactions from SQL injection attacks.
+## File：
+SQL_Attack: This file contains codes for sql injection attack.
+SQL_Defense: This file contains codes for sql injection defense.
+## Usage
+To use this project:
+1. Start by  downloading the files.
+2. Use the file SQL_Attack to set up a server and mysql, then enter SQL injection statements in the input field, you will find you can successfully inject .
+3. Use the file SQL_Defense to set up a server and mysql, then enter SQL injection statements in the input field, you will find you fail to inject.